 67-8-21.
-Municipally or county owned utilities; special districts; reimbursement for cost of relocation.
+[Municipally owned utilities; relocation of facilities; optional reimbursement relief.]

-A. Under the provisions of this section, the commission shall reimburse cities, towns, villages and counties for cost of relocation of municipally or county owned utility facilities where relocation is required because of the construction or repair of any public state highway or interstate system in the city or county, town or village, provided only that the governing body of the municipality or county shall have adopted and filed with the commission its resolution electing to receive reimbursement of its costs of relocation pursuant to this section in lieu of Section 67-8-18 NMSA 1978 and of any other statute of this state that may provide the same or similar reimbursement relief to cities, towns, villages and counties with respect to relocations in the interstate system.
+Under the provisions of this section the commission shall reimburse cities, towns and villages for cost of relocation of municipally owned utility facilities where relocation is required because of the construction or repair of any public highway of the interstate system in the city, town or village, provided only that the governing body of such municipality shall have adopted and filed with the commission its resolution electing to receive reimbursement of its said costs of relocation pursuant to this section in lieu of Section 4 [67-8-18 NMSA 1978] hereof and of any other statute of this state which may provide the same or similar reimbursement relief to cities, towns and villages with respect to relocations in the interstate system.